basiralab/mCOCO/README.md

 #### Sensory inputs:
 - **Visual**: we used MNIST dataset to meansure the visual memory capacity of the cognitive reservoir.
-- **Audio**: We used two types of audio streams: a Beethoven soundtracck amd a quranic recitation to measure the auditory memory of the cognitive reservoir.
+- **Audio**: We used two types of audio streams: a Beethoven soundtracck and a quranic recitation to measure the auditory memory of the cognitive reservoir.
 - **Language**: We used Gutenberg embeddings to measure the linguistic memory capacity of the cognitive reservoir.

 ## Installation